 I love painting urban scenes.
 I have traveled to many cities and countries so painting cityscapes came naturally for me.
 Though I love painting figurative work, cityscapes remind me of all the lovely moments I spent in these beautiful places.
 And I think my collectors feel the same looking at my artwork.
 It reminds them of their holidays.

 My recent body of work is based on the mandala – representing the wholeness and unity of mankind.
-Representing the universe itself, the mandala is both microcosm and macrocosm and we all are part of it.
-No matter what region, race or religion we belong to, we are all same we are all humans.
+Representing the universe itself, the mandala is both microcosm and macrocosm and we are all part of it.
+No matter what region, race or religion we belong to, we are all the same; we are all humans.
 With this concept I am taking my passion of urban scapes to another level.
 You can see the latest work in Asia Contemporary Hong Kong in March 2017.

 While being a fervent traveler, Imran is also taking her art with her to many exhibitions and shows with even more upcoming events this year.

 Where have you been and where are you going next?